 If you have questions as you study, just send us an email.

 This course provides you with recommendations on steps to consider in developing a workplace violence prevention program to reduce the hazards of workplace violence.
 These are guidelines only.
 Safety Insight does not intend to create rules specific to violence in the workplace.
 While not every suggestion may be appropriate for all organizations, these recommendations provide an excellent means for quickly assessing the state of an organization's current policies and practices.
+Special thanks to the U.S. Interagency Security Committee and the FBI Critical Incident Response Group for providing most of the information within this course.
+Primary sources: Violence in the Federal Workplace: A guide for Prevention and Response and Workplace Violence - Issues in Response.

 Across the nation, violence in the workplace is emerging as a significant occupational hazard.
 All too frequently, employees become victims of violent acts that result in substantial physical or emotional harm.
 For injured or threatened employees, workplace violence can lead to medical treatment, missed work, lost wages, and decreased productivity.